 Categories form part of the structure of your site.
 They’re like big containers to keep your posts organized.
 Every post needs a container to live in, and the default “uncategorized” category is its own container.

-I have 17, which is pared down from 20-something I had not long ago.
+I have 17, which is pared down from the 20-something I had not long ago.
 That feels reasonable, given that I’ve got around 1000 posts, which is also pared down quite a bit from what I had several months ago.
 I didn’t start creating my own categories until maybe a year or so into my blog’s existence; it just didn’t cross my mind.

 Categories are containers your posts live in, and tags are identifying labels you stick on them.
 You don’t have to have any tags at all, or you can have a maximum of 15.
 Ideally, none of your tags would have the same name as any of your categories, as this can confuse search engines.